TheRealShoxie/Interactive-Robot-Chess/DOCS/How to build and run/BuildAndRun.md

 5. ***Getting my project***<br>

-Please take the ibo1_irc_api folder from DEV/ROS/catkin_ws/src and place it into your catkin_ws src folder
+Please take the ibo1_irc_api folder from Technical Work/ROS and place it into your catkin_ws src folder

 6. ***Go inside the ibo1_irc_api folder***